mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 psionics had been looked upon as an oddity of sorts.
-While the practice of psionics was never fully embraced in the Imperium, there had been psionics clubs and psionicology university programmes since the age of the Sylean Federation.
+While the practice of psionics was never fully embraced in the Imperium, there had been psionics clubs and psionicology university programs since the age of the Sylean Federation.
 Prior to the formation of the Third Imperium, there were even worlds governed by psionic leaders.